OtterBrowser/otter-browser/README.md

 Otter Browser is *your* browser.
 Because it is free software (GPL v3), you can contribute to make it better.
 New contributors are always welcome, whether you write code, make resources, report bugs, or suggest features.

 The browser is written in C++ from scratch and is based on the Qt5 framework.
-Some very specific features are written in JavaScript when workarounds are impossible.
+Some very specific features are written in JavaScript.
 Have a look on [open issues](https://github.com/OtterBrowser/otter-browser/issues) to find a mission that suits you.

 We use [Transifex](https://www.transifex.com/otter-browser/otter-browser/) to translate Otter Browser.